jacques/diamondcash-public-api-docs/source/includes/_beneficiaries.md

 Parameter | Description
 --------- | -----------
-USER | The UUID of the user the beneficiary belongs to BENEFICIARY | The UUID of the beneficiary being tombstoned
+USER | The UUID of the user the beneficiary belongs to BENEFICIARY | The UUID of the beneficiary being paid

 ### POST Parameters